-The University of Pennsylvania HIV Prevention Research Division is one of just 14 research facilities in the U.S. participating in a new study seeking a safe, effective, affordable HIV vaccine.
+The University of Pennsylvania HIV Prevention Research Division is one of 19 research facilities in the U.S. participating in new studies seeking a safe, effective, affordable HIV vaccine.
 We know HIV vaccines are our best hope of ending AIDS.
 Why here?
 Why now?
 And most importantly, why should you consider participating?

 Over 23,070 Philadelphia AIDS cases (not HIV infections- just AIDS cases) have been reported to the city since the epidemic began in 1981.
 In 2014, estimates show that over 300 men who have sex with men were diagnosed with HIV infections in Philadelphia.
 Even though condoms and good HIV treatment medicines are available, men continue to become infected with HIV every day in Philadelphia.